fiquu/slseed-web-api/README.md

 ## Deploying

-1. Make sure you have the `.env` file for the stage you want to deploy by running `npm run setup:env`, selecting the target stage and checking if the `.env.[stage]` exists.
+1. Make sure you have the `.env` file for the stage you want to deploy by running `npm run setup:env`, selecting the target stage and checking if the `.env.<stage>` file exists.
 1. Run `npm run deploy` and select stage.

 You can also append the `--stage <stage>` to the command: `npm run deploy -- --stage development`.

 ## CI/CD

 To integrate with your CI/CD service just use `npm run setup:env -- --stage <stage>` and then `npm run deploy -- --stage <stage>` commands.
+This will pull the env values from SSM and create a `.env.<stage>` file that the `dotenv` plugin will pick on deploy.

 ## Email templates